2macs/WestClareMohoPark2_PP4/README.md

 <br />

 ### WireFrames
-To see the wireframes for this app please click here [wireframe.md](/wireframe)
+To see the wireframes for this app please ctrl+click here [wireframe.md](/wireframe)
 <br />
 <br />